 And, keep in mind, 12.5% is just the starting point for corporate taxes.
 So, if you have a good advisor and know what you’re doing, rates can go even lower.

-Let’s take a quick look at some of the top benefits that non-residents can capture when opening a bank account in Ireland.
+Let’s take a quick look at some of the top benefits non-residents can capture when opening a bank account in Ireland.

 As regulations increase, laws change, and non-resident banking gets even more difficult in Europe, those who are already existing customers will be at a huge advantage.